The Carter Center's Philanthropy Council

 A graduate of the University of Pennsylvania (BA, magna cum laude, 1974) and the University of Virginia School of Law (JD, 1979), Steve and his wife Paula — also a philanthropy professional, most recently at Harvard’s Kennedy School — live in Lincoln, Massachusetts.
 They have three grown children.

-Emily Karr is a partner at Stoel Rives LLP and head of the Private Client Group at Stoel Rives.
+Emily Karr is a partner at Stoel Rives LLP and head of the Benefits, Tax or Private Client Group at Stoel Rives.
 She practices in the areas of estate planning, international tax planning and the administration of estates and trusts.
-Her practice includes advice related to estate and gift taxes, the income taxation of estates, trusts and beneficiaries, business succession planning and issues concerning charitable giving and tax exempt organizations
+Her practice includes advice related to estate and gift taxes, the income taxation of estates, trusts and beneficiaries, business succession planning and issues concerning charitable giving and tax exempt organizations.

-Emily is a Fellow of The American College of Trust and Estate Counsel (serving on the International Estate Planning Committee), a past president of the Estate Planning Council of Portland and a frequent speaker on estate planning and administration and international tax topics.
+Emily is a Fellow of The American College of Trust and Estate Counsel, a past president of the Estate Planning Council of Portland and a frequent speaker on estate planning and administration and international tax topics.

-Emily currently serves as Chair of the Library Foundation, Inc. Board and as Vice Chair of the Board of Northwest Academy.
-Her past board service includes Business for Culture and the Arts, Oregon Ballet Theatre and Northwest Earth Institute.
+Emily currently serves as Chair of the Board of Oregon Humanities.
+Her past board service includes The Library Foundation, Northwest Academy, Business for Culture and the Arts, Oregon Ballet Theatre and Northwest Earth Institute.
 She is a graduate of Duke University School of Law and Northwestern University.
-Emily and her husband, Townsend Hyatt, live in Northeast Portland with their sons Pearce (14) and Philip (11).
+Emily and her husband, Townsend Hyatt, live in Northeast Portland.
+Their sons Pearce and Philip are in college.

 Kenneth Ross Kilroy